KingForker01/Mavericks_Website/README.md

 # Mavericks_Website
-Mavericks SC website which is a Thane based football team/club.
+Mavericks Sporting Club is a 9v9 based football team in Thane.
+#ForzaMavericks